Krones (OTCMKTS:KRNTY) Stock Price Down 8.5%

-Krones AG (OTCMKTS:KRNTY – Get Rating) shares dropped 8.5% during mid-day trading on Thursday .
+Shares of Krones AG (OTCMKTS:KRNTY – Get Rating) fell 8.5% on Thursday .
 The stock traded as low as $37.67 and last traded at $37.67.
-Approximately 520 shares changed hands during mid-day trading, an increase of 36% from the average daily volume of 382 shares.
+520 shares changed hands during mid-day trading, an increase of 36% from the average session volume of 382 shares.
 The stock had previously closed at $41.15.

 Krones AG, together with its subsidiaries, plans, develops, and manufactures machines and lines for the production, filling, and packaging technology in Germany and internationally.
 It operates in two segments, Machines and Lines for Product Filling and Decoration, and Machines and Lines for Beverage Production/Process Technology.